A Graph-based Approach to Estimating the Number of Clusters in High-dimensional Settings: Graph-based estimation of

+where $j = 1, \dots, k$ and $I$ is the indicator function.
+Then, $R_j$ is the number of edges in the graph that connect observations within the same cluster $C_j$.

-Our approach used a standardized version of within-sample edges $\sum_j^k R_j$.
-As we explained, if the groups are well-separated, then the number of within-sample edges should be relatively large since observations from the same cluster are more likely to connect to each other.
-Therefore a large $\sum_j^k R_j$ is indicative that the clustering group similar data together.
-However, just looking at $\sum_j^{k} R_j$ is not informative enough.
+If clustering is performed reasonably well, then the number of within-cluster edges should be relatively large since observations from the same cluster are more likely to connect to each other.
+Therefore, a relatively large $\sum_j^k R_j$ is indicative that the clustering assignment $\psi_k$ under $k$ sufficiently partitions similar observations together.

-We give an example using a sample dataset of five 'true' clusters.
-For different $k$, the cluster assignment is shown in Figure \ref{fig:clus}, where different colors represent different clustering labels.
-The data are split into smaller groups as $k$ increases, and the number of within-cluster edges that can be generated decreases.
-As shown in Figure \ref{fig:inc_edge}, $\sum_j^k R_j$ decreases as $k$ increases, and so does its expectation under the null setting.
-So We defined the graph-based statistic as the standardized version of the sum of within-sample edge counts by comparing $\sum_{j=1}^{k} R_j$ to its expectation and variance under the null setting, assuming there is no cluster contained in the dataset.
-As shown in Figure \ref{fig:inc_edge}, the graph-based statistic is maximized at the 'true' number of clusters.

-If there is no clustering structure among the observations, then the value of $\sum_{j=1}^{k} R_j$ compared to its expected value should be quite similar.
-As shown in Figure \ref{fig:inc_edge0}, the decreasing rates of the sum of within-cluster edge count and the expectation under the null setting are similar when there are no groups in the sample dataset.
-Since the clustering labels are assigned using the $k$-means clustering method, more similar observations are grouped together even though no groups are defined in the simulation, as shown in Figure \ref{fig:clus0}.
-So the sum of within-cluster edge counts and the expectation are not exactly the same due to the clustering, but they show a similar trend as the number of clusters increases.
-And the graph-based statistic shown in Figure \ref{fig:inc_edge0} exhibits an increasing trend as the number of clusters increases, with no optimal number found.
+To illustrate the calculation of $R_j$, we simulate a $d=2$ dimensional dataset consisting of three clusters $(k^\star = 3)$ with different centers, each containing 20 observations.
+An MST is constructed from the pooled observations and shown on the left-hand side of Figure \ref{fig:exm_edge}.
+The within-cluster edges are colored in red, purple, and green - these are edges that connect two observations from the same cluster.
+In this example, $R_1 = 19$, $R_2 = 19$, and $R_3 = 18$.

+When no clusters are present ($k^\star = 1$), the cluster labels are exchangeable.
+We define the null distribution of no clusters as the permutation distribution, where the $k$ cluster labels are randomly permuted.
+The figure on the right in Figure \ref{fig:exm_edge} illustrates the within-cluster edges on a dataset under the null setting, which we generate by randomly permuting the three cluster assignment labels (maintaining $n_j$).
+We observe that the overall within-cluster edge counts ($R_1 = 8$, $R_2 = 17$, and $R_3 = 6$) generally decrease in comparison to the setting on the left.

+Under the null distribution, we derive the expectation and variance of the within-cluster edge counts (presented in Theorem \ref{th:asy_res}).
+An illustration of the behavior of $\sum_j^{k} R_j$ and $E(\sum_j^{k} R_j)$ are provided in Figure \ref{fig:clus}.
+An example dataset is generated with five clusters ($k^\star = 5$), each containing 50 observations with $d=200$; the means differ between clusters.
+For different $k$, the cluster assignment is shown in Figure \ref{fig:clus} such that different colors represent different cluster labels.